Manned Orbiting Laboratory: Background

 In its 26 April 1961 project plan, Dyna-Soar was to be launched into space on a suborbital ballistic trajectory by a Titan I booster, its first piloted suborbital flight in April 1965, followed by its first piloted orbital flight in April 1966.
 In a 22 February 1962 memorandum to the Secretary of the Air Force, Eugene Zuckert, the Secretary of Defense, Robert McNamara, decided to fast track Dyna-Soar and save money by skipping the suborbital testing phase; the Dyna-Soar was now planned to be launched by a Titan III booster.

 The same 22 February 1962 memorandum gave tacit approval for the development of a space station.
-With this in hand, the USAF staff and the Air Force Systems Command (AFSC) began planning for a space station, which was now known as a Military Orbital Development System (MODS).
-By the end of May 1962, a proposed system package plan (PSPP) had been drawn up for MODS.
-For tracking purposes, it was given the numerical designation Program 287.
+The USAF staff and the Air Force Systems Command (AFSC) began planning for a space station, which was now known as a Military Orbital Development System (MODS).
+By the end of May 1962, a proposed system package plan (PSPP) had been drawn up.
+For tracking purposes, it was designated Program 287.
 MODS consisted of a space station, a modified NASA Gemini spacecraft that became known as Blue Gemini, and a Titan III launch vehicle.
 The space station was expected to provide a shirt-sleeve environment for a crew of four for up to 30 days.
 On 25 August 1962, Zuckert informed General Bernard Adolph Schriever, the commander of the AFSC, that he was to proceed with studies of the Manned Orbiting Laboratory (MOL) as the director of the program.
 The name was chosen because NASA did not want the Department of Defense (DoD) to use the term "space station".